dragaoazuljr/esp32-turn-on-pc-bluetooth/README.md

 - PC with Wake-on-LAN capability enabled in BIOS/UEFI

 ### Raspberry Pi Implementation
-- Raspberry Pi (any model with Bluetooth)
+- Raspberry Pi Zero 2 W (recommended) or any other Raspberry Pi model with Bluetooth
 - Power supply for the Raspberry Pi
 - PC with Wake-on-LAN capability enabled in BIOS/UEFI